PoslinskiNet/ember-testing-guide/README.md

 * * *

 # Mocks
 Quite often in tests we need only simple objects rather than instances of full implementation of the given class.
-The good examples are quite often models where we are using mirage objects instead of Ember Data models, that differs with its inner implementation which speeds up tests.
+The good example: models where we are using mirage objects instead of Ember Data models, that differs with its inner implementation (which speeds up tests).

 If we have a mirage in our application, we have a globally available server that can help us create new models for us.